Rules for licensed security workers

 Equipment

-While doing security work, you can't:
+While doing security work, you cannot:

 • Carry a badge